KasparEtter/ef1p/pages/email/email.md

-In my opinion, a successful DANE authentication should take precedence over a failed MTA-STS validation as this would allow domain owners to deploy [transport security](#transport-security) without the support of their email service provider by deploying DNSSEC and MTA-STS.
+In my opinion, a successful DANE authentication should take precedence over a failed MTA-STS validation as this would allow domain owners to deploy [transport security](#transport-security) without the support of their mailbox provider by deploying DNSSEC and MTA-STS.
-If the email service provider switches to DANE with self-signed certificates, clients which support DANE and MTA-STS would continue to deliver emails to this domain even if MTA-STS validation now fails.
+If the mailbox provider switches to DANE with self-signed certificates, clients which support DANE and MTA-STS would continue to deliver emails to this domain even if MTA-STS validation now fails.